acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

 1. the **data** folder, where all files of the serialized model are stored
 2. the **lib** folder that should contain the shared libraries that are not part of the g++ base installation

-Step 5 : Use the onboaridng-cpp client to save model_bundle locally or to onboard it to Acumos by CLI
+Step 5 : Use the onboarding-cpp client to save model_bundle locally or to onboard it to Acumos by CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please refers to tutorial to use the onboarding-cpp client.